 Natalia goes away to school, and she is in love with a boy and wants to marry him.
-But his older brother had ended up killing her mother right before she left.
+But his older brother killed her mother right before she left.
 So she’s back, and it ends up that he’s back in town!
 There’s more than meets the eye, and the ending was unbelievable.
 The story is more like the Mexican drug cartel, Mexico’s equivalent of the mafia.
 The plot is not well established, and the story is boring.
 But I enjoyed the rival-to-lover and love triangle mostly.

 Author: Jessica Hawkins

 Available: Audiobook | Paperback | Hardcover | Kindle

 Cole follows a woman (Addison Bowman) who moves into a new apartment.
 She is very curious about a man (Cole) she keeps seeing, and he is the owner of the apartment building and the leader of a mafia.
 They fall for each other.
 Addison is innocent and doesn’t need that life, but she’s drawn into it.

 There are some questionable dark scenes in here.
 So keep that in mind when you read this.
 Many people talk about it, and it’s a second-chance mafia love story that is also very steamy.
 I enjoyed the twist, angst, and suspense of the story.

 Available: Audiobook | Paperback | Hardcover | Kindle | Audio CD